photon1503/az-native/Demos/readme.md

 - What to choose when: Service Bus vs Event Hub vs Event Grid
 - Choosing the Messaging Broker: Features and Use-Cases
 - Common Cloud Design Patterns used with Even Driven Architecture
+- Event Sourcing and Integration Events
+- Publishing & Subcribing Event in Microservices
 - Deduplication and Transactions
-- Event Sourcing and Integration Events
+- Refactor Microservices to support Event Based Communication
-- Analysing and Responding to Events using Azure Stream Analytics
+- Analysing and Responding to Events using Azure Stream Analytics (optional)

 ## Schemaless and Event Optimized Datastorage using Cosmos DB